 The Guijarral Hills and East Joaquin Exploration Projects were sold and relinquished respectively throughout the year.
 Both were seen to be outside of the risk profile that the board and management of Incremental believe were consistent with the philosophy of the company.

-7. Personnel
+8. Personnel

-The death through a hiking accident in California of Ertug Ergun, Petroleum Engineer was tragic and placed a significant strain and workload on all company personnel.
 Four new technical staff have been hired during the report period and a new office established in Denver Colorado.